weavejester/reagi/README.md

 Clojure version:

-1. Trying to deref an unrealized stream blocks the current thread in Clojure, but raises an error in ClojureScript.
+1. Trying to deref an unrealized stream blocks the current thread in Clojure, but returned js/undefined in ClojureScript.

 2. Event streams that fall out of scope in Clojure are automatically cleaned up.
 In ClojureScript, the `reagi.core/dispose` function